 You can easily rank for those keywords and drive traffic to your page.

 If done correctly, more social shares, co-citations, and backlinks too.

 Here’s how to find hot topics for articles using Google News.

 Go to Google News and select the category or sub-category you want to get news.

-Here I chose “Diabetes Mellitus” under Health category.
+Here I chose “Diabetes Mellitus” under the Health category.

-If you just want to get news articles, select “Headlines” option.
+If you just want to get news articles, select the “Headlines” option.